axaysagathiya/candidate-backing-article/README.md

 ![Second-message](Statement.jpg)

 **Functionality:**
-- If the statement in the message is `Valid`, it will be stored in statement table of current parachain validator.
+- If the validity statement in the message is `Valid`, it will be stored in statement table of current parachain validator.
-- If the statement in the message is `Seconded` and it contains a candidate that belongs to our assignment, request the corresponding `PoV` from the backing node via `AvailabilityDistribution`.
+- If the validity statement in the message is `Seconded` and it contains a candidate that belongs to our assignment, request the corresponding `PoV` from the backing node via `AvailabilityDistribution`.
-    - backing nodes are the nodes who have issued the statement for a candidate.
+    - backing nodes are the nodes who have issued the validity statement for a candidate.
-- after getting `POV`, launch validation and Issue our own Valid or Invalid statement as a result. and store the statement in statement table.
+- after getting `POV`, launch validation and Issue our own validity statement as a result. and store the validity statement in statement table.
 - If there are disagreements regarding the validity of this assessment, they should be addressed through the Disputes Subsystem
 - Meanwhile, agreements are straightforwardly count to the quorum.